Instructor Quick GuideFall 2025

-We are writing to share some notes and resources to help you prepare for the upcoming spring semester.
+I am writing to share some notes and resources to help you prepare for the upcoming fall semester.
+Please pay special attention to the new university policy around authorized absences highlighted below.

 Important Dates